Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 Frequently Asked Questions (FAQs)

-Most patients experience mild to moderate discomfort post-surgery, which can be managed with painkillers.
+Most patients feel only mild to moderate discomfort, easily managed with prescribed painkillers.

-Usually between 30 minutes to 1.5 hours, depending on the type of hernia and the surgical method.
+Usually 30 minutes to 1.5 hours, depending on the hernia type and surgical method.

-Yes, but laparoscopic surgery leaves minimal scarring compared to open surgery.
+Yes, but laparoscopic surgery leaves very minimal scarring compared to open surgery.

-Light activity like walking is encouraged.
-But intense exercise should wait until after full recovery (usually 6–8 weeks).
+Light activity like walking is encouraged; intense workouts should wait 6–8 weeks.